Dimev/slsg/example/site/code.md

 +++

 # Code in LSSG
-LSSG can highlight codeblocks using a simple set of regex rules For a number of languages, these are included, but you can also add your own.
+LSSG can highlight codeblocks using a simple set of regex rules.
+For a number of languages, these are included, but you can also add your own.

 For highlighting to be used, you need to use a custom markdown parser that can highlight the codeblocks.
 See how this is done in the cookbook.

-Below is a simple example of this for a non-existent functional language
+Below is a simple example of this for a non-existent functional language.

 ```toml
 [funlang]